ricalo/blog/_posts/2019-02-14-git-server-freenas.md

 [version control system][2] section of our architecture for a self-hosted business guide.

-## Creating an iocage jail
+## Preparing the jail

 This post hosts the Git server in a jail on the FreeNAS server.
 To learn more about why we use jails to host the applications, check the [Application server][3] section of our self-hosted architecture post.

+In this section, you'll perform the following tasks:

+* Create a jail.
+* Configure networking on the jail.
+* Configure a user for Git operations.
+* Install the Git package.

-The following steps show how to create a jail and configure a user for git operations.
-Run the following procedure from a session in your FreeNAS server.
+Run the procedures from a session in your FreeNAS server.
 You can use the [FreeNAS shell][0]{: target="external"} for this purpose.

+To create a jail:

 1. Fetch or update your version of FreeBSD for jail usage:
    ```shell